isomerpages/sciencecentre-emag/_stories/Space/Prof Brian Cox Shows Us The Solar System.md

 </p>
 <p><strong>VD: Speaking of these extreme feats of aircraft and spacecraft, there's these wonderful bits in the series when you show photographs, almost like postcards from distant planets.
 Was there a particular image transmitted by one of the spacecraft that really stayed with you?</strong>
 </p>
-<p>PROF. BRIAN COX: The photographs from Cassini, which is an older spacecraft
+<p><strong>PROF BRIAN COX:</strong> The photographs from Cassini, which is
-actually, of Saturn, Saturn's rings, and in particular a moon that we focus on in the series called Enceladus, are remarkable images.&nbsp;</p>
+an older spacecraft actually, of Saturn, Saturn's rings, and in particular a moon that we focus on in the series called Enceladus, are remarkable images.&nbsp;</p>
 <p>You see the complexity out there.<strong> </strong>The rings are water
 ice, basically, very thin, maybe only a few metres thick, that go around this planet.
 Obviously the most distinctive feature of Saturn.
 You get